-- Preheat the oven to 180 degrees Celsius and set aside a deep baking dish/tray.
+- Preheat the oven to 200C/400F and line a baking sheet with parchment paper.

-- In a large mixing bowl, combine the brussels sprouts with the olive oil and balsamic vinegar and using your hands, mix well to ensure all the vegetables are evenly coated.
+- In a large mixing bowl, combine the Brussels sprouts with the olive oil, salt , pepper, and one tablespoon of the balsamic vinegar.
+Using your hands, mix well to ensure all the vegetables are evenly coated.

 - Transfer the Brussels sprouts to the baking sheet and roast for 20-25 minutes, flipping halfway trhough.